Point Lobos, California’s Most Beautiful Coastal Stretch

 Point Lobos is a small protected coastal area with cliffs and beaches.
 Various hiking trails lead through the stunning scenery.
 You can also drive to certain spots if walking is not your strong suit.

 The highlight of the trip was definitely China Cove with its turquoise water, picturesque bay, and nursing seals!
+(Say whooot!!)
 You can spot seal pups from March to May in the coves and in the water, while adult seals can be seen all year round.
 We also got to admire otters, deer, rabbits, and many birds.
 Dolphins and whales can sometimes be spotted from there as well, but we didn’t see any this time.

 Point Lobos Cliff